Distribution Dependent Stochastic Porous Media Equations: Introduction

 The porous media equation arises originally as a model for gas flow in a porous medium, which is given by the following form

-where $\Psi$ satisfies certain assumptions, and a typical example is $\Psi(x)=x^m:=|x|^{m-1}x$ with some constant $m>1$.
+where $\Psi$ satisfies certain assumptions and a typical example is $\Psi(x)=x^m:=|x|^{m-1}x$ with some constant $m>1$.
 The solution of Eq.~(\ref{e0}) stands for the density of gas.
-We refer to \cite{A,P,V07} and references therein for the background of this model.
+We refer to \cite{A,P,V07} and references therein for more background of this model.

-This work is mainly concerned with the distribution dependent stochastic porous media type equations, in comparison to the deterministic and stochastic models, we consider the random force instead of deterministic ones and the coefficients of such equations not only depend on the spatial and time variables, but also on the distribution of solutions, which could model the random effects of some macro environment.
+This work is mainly concerned with the distribution dependent stochastic porous media type equations, in comparison to the deterministic and stochastic models, we consider random force instead of deterministic ones and the coefficients of such equations not only depend on the spatial and time variables, but also on the distribution of solution, which could model the random effects of some macro environment.
 The stochastic porous media equations (SPMEs) have attracted considerable attentions in the last decades.
-For instance, the existence and uniqueness of strong solutions for SPMEs were early investigated in \cite{DRRW} in the additive noise case, where $\Psi$ is a continuous function satisfying some monotonicity and growth conditions.
-Subsequently, this work was extended to a more general case in \cite{RRW} that the monotone nonlinearities $\Psi$ is a $\Delta_2$-regular Young function such that $r\Psi(r)\to \infty$ as $r\to\infty$, which covers also the fast diffusion equations.
+For instance, the existence and uniqueness of strong solutions for SPMEs were first investigated in \cite{DRRW} in the additive noise case, where $\Psi$ is a continuous function satisfying some monotonicity and growth conditions.
+Subsequently, this work was extended to more general case in \cite{RRW} that the monotone nonlinearities $\Psi$ is a $\Delta_2$-regular Young function such that $r\Psi(r)\to \infty$ as $r\to\infty$, which covers also the fast diffusion equations.

-Recently, the authors in \cite{BRR} investigated the SPMEs on $\mathbb{R}^d$ under two types of conditions with different methods, namely, the Lipschitz condition via variational approach and the polynomial growth condition via Yosida approximation, and later on R\"{o}ckner et al.~\cite{RWX} extended this work to a general measure space.~We might refer to \cite{BDR3,BDR1,BDR2,LRS18,LRS21,RRW,RW1} and references within for further existence and uniqueness results.
-Moreover, there are also fruitful results in the literature concerning various properties of solutions to SPMEs such as \cite{BGLR,G,GLS} for global random attractors, \cite{L1,RWW,WZ,XZ} for the large deviation principle, and \cite{L4,W2} for the Harnack type inequalities and ergodicity.
+Recently, the authors in \cite{BRR} investigated SPMEs on $\mathbb{R}^d$ under two types of conditions with different methods, namely, the Lipschitz condition via variational method and the polynomial growth condition via Yosida approximation method, and later on R\"{o}ckner et al.~\cite{RWX} extended this work to the case of general measure spaces.~We refer to \cite{BDR3,BDR1,BDR2,LRS18,LRS21,RRW,RW1} and references therein for further existence and uniqueness results.
+Moreover, there are also fruitful results in the literature concerning various properties of solutions to SPMEs such as \cite{BGLR,G,GLS} for global random attractors, \cite{L1,RWW,WZ,XZ} for large deviation principle, and \cite{L4,W2} for the Harnack type inequalities and ergodicity.